AkshayGadekar/bulkExportCSV/README.md

     ];
 }
 ```
-Make sure to restart queue workers, if one does changes in resource.
+Make sure to restart queue workers, if one does changes in json resource.

-### Contribution
+## Contribution

 You can contribute to this package by discovering bugs and opening issues.
-Please, add to which version of package you create pull request or issue. (e.g. [1.0.0] Fatal error on delayed job)
+Please, add to which version of package you create pull request or issue. (e.g. [1.0.0] Fatal error on `build` method)